Modern Slavery Statement

-Santander Asset Management UK Limited (“SAM UK”) is a UK asset management organisation that manages assets on behalf of institutional and retail investors.
+Santander Asset Management UK Limited (“SAM UK”) is a UK Asset Management Organisation that manages assets on behalf of institutional and Santander UK’s retail investors.

 SAM UK is strongly opposed to slavery and human trafficking and will not knowingly support or conduct business with any organisation involved in such activities.
 We are committed to maintaining high ethical standards – adhering to laws and regulations, conducting business in a responsible way, treating all stakeholders with honesty and integrity and doing business with organisations that share this commitment.

-This statement sets out our approach to preventing slavery and human trafficking in our workforce and supply chain.
+This is Santander Asset Management’s fourth statement pursuant to the Modern Slavery Act 2015 (the “Act”) and sets out our steps to preventing slavery and human trafficking in our workforce and supply chain.